Today's Articles

 *The birth of Ariana Brown is celebrated on this date in 1995.
 She is a GayBlaxican author, spoken word artist, and poet.

 Brown was born in San Antonio, Texas.
-Her father was African American, and her mother is Mexican American.
+Her father was African American, and her mother was Mexican American.
 Brown identifies as a Black Mexican American person.
 She is queer and has an older sister.
-Growing up, Brown struggled to find representations of herself in literature, so she wrote poetry for young women who struggle to feel represented.
+Growing up, Brown struggled to find representations of herself in literature, so she wrote poetry for young women who struggled to feel represented.
 She was also inspired by black movement leaders, specifically Malcolm X.

 In 2011, she was a part of her first poetry slam team and performed at Brave New Voices.
 Brown received her Bachelor of Arts in African Diaspora Studies and Mexican American Studies from the University of Texas at Austin.
 She also received a Master of Fine Arts in poetry at the University of Pittsburgh and is working on a poetry manuscript about her life, the formation of racial identity, cultural politics, and authenticity, among other themes.
 She has continued participating in poetry slams, has performed her poetry across the United States, and often holds poetry workshops focused on writing poetry that heals.